94hansnu/WebserviceMotEnWebshop/README.md

 # Webshop Application (Malmö)
 ## Description
 This project is a webshop application developed using Spring Boot and Vaadin.
-The application allows users to log in as either an admin or a regular user to perform various actions, including adding items, making purchases, and reviewing purchase history.
+The application allows users to login as either an admin or a regular user to perform various actions, including adding items, making purchases, and reviewing purchase history.

 ## Functionality
 Admin Functions